Recipe Site

 * **No fiddling** — large tap targets, no tiny buttons, no accidental navigation

-* **Tangibility** — the printed recipe book feature lets users create physical artifacts when the occasion calls for it
+* **Tangibility** — a future printed-book export can create a physical artifact when the occasion calls for it

 # Product Design